AhmedThahir/uni-notes/docs/Economics/Econometrics/10_Time_Series_Modelling.md

 - Model causal residuals with non-autoregressive uni-variate features such as trend, seasonality, etc.
 - Model final residuals with ARIMA
 	- After modelling everything, you can use lagged/seasonal lag/ error as predictor

+Danger of overparameterizing in time-series
+> A new worrisome trend in finance is that some academic researchers are advocating for the use of overparameterized/overfit black-box machine learning algorithms to exploit the so-called double-descent phenomenon.
+While this approach may work well in physical systems, where the underlying laws are relatively constant, it is dangerous in finance.
+Economic systems are highly dynamic, and the parameters of the data-generating process are unlikely to remain stable, making overparameterized/overfit black-boxes hazardous to investors
+>
+> ~ Marcos Lopez de Prado

 ## Forecasting Types